VeronicaGlez/Red_warbler/README.md

 **[meta](/meta)**

-This folder will contain general information about samples (I.D, Geographical coordinates).
-This folder will contain general information about samples (I.D, Geographical coordinates).
+This folder contain a met_yw.csv file and contain information about samples: indiv (ID), site, coordinates, band number, sex.
+The species name corresponds to the coarse scale phenotype, classified in the hand as either: BWWA - blue-winged warbler; GWWA - golden-winged warbler; BRWA - Brewster's warbler hybrid.

 **[out](/out)**

-Contains results of all analysis made in the research.
+Contains results of any analysis made in the research.
+The results are divided into different folders for each analysis that correspond to each script.

+**output list**
+ - `1_exploratory analysis` output with PCA and exploratory analisis
+ - `2_genetic diversity` output with dataframes of inbreeding, Observed heterozygosity and expected heterozygosity.
+ - `3_Admixture`
+ - `4_candidate_loci`

 ### Prerequisites
 * R version 3.6.3 (2020-02-29)